Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • immunodeficiency.

-If the eardrum has not broken through and there is pus inside, they resort to surgical intervention- piercing the membrane.
-This will not only eliminate pain, but also make it easier for the medication to get inside.
-They also resort to blowing the auditory tube.
+If the eardrum has not ruptured and there is pus inside, they resort to surgical intervention- piercing the membrane.
+This will not only eliminate the pain, but also make it easier for the medications to get inside.
+They also resort to blowing out the auditory tube.

 Chronic

-If there is an exacerbation, carry out conservative therapy...
-It includes flushing the ear with a doctor, using antibiotics in the form of ear drops.
+If an exacerbation occurs, carry out conservative therapy.
+It includes having your ear washed by a doctor and using antibiotics in the form of ear drops.

-The main treatment is surgery.
-If the eardrum is defective, it is covered with tragus cartilage.
+The main treatment is surgical.
+If the eardrum has a defect, it is covered with cartilage from the tragus.

-Membrane shunting (tube placement) is performed in the case of chronic exudative otitis media of the middle ear.
-Through the shunt, which the patient wears for several months, the contents of the tympanic cavity are brought out, and medications are injected.
+Shunting of the membrane (placement of a tube) is carried out in the case of chronic exudative otitis media of the middle ear.
+Through a shunt, which the patient wears for several months, the contents of the tympanic cavity are removed and medications are administered.

-With an adhesive form, scars are excised, the membrane is replaced artificial material, which can also be grown from the patient's cartilage.
+In the adhesive form, scars are excised and the membrane is replaced artificial material, which can also be grown from the patient's cartilage.

 Forecast

-Otitis media of the middle ear is a rather serious ailment, if timely medical care death of the patient is possible.
+Otitis media of the middle ear is a rather serious disease, if timely treatment is not provided medical care the patient's death is possible.
 The complications that accompany it include:

-• Mastoiditis - damage to the mastoid process, localized in the temporal part;
+• Mastoiditis is a lesion of the mastoid process, localized in the temporal part;

 • , encephalitis;

-• inflammation of the facial nerve, which leads to a violation of the symmetry and mobility of the facial muscles;
+• inflammation of the facial nerve, which leads to disruption of the symmetry and mobility of the facial muscles;

 • otogenic sepsis – infection through the blood of other organs;

-• the formation of blood clots in the membranes of the brain;
+• formation of blood clots in the membranes of the brain;

 • hearing loss up to complete deafness.